oliviaclaireheale/Trends-in-COVID-19-Infection-and-Vaccination-Data-in-Scotland-Disaggregated-by-Gender-Region/README.md

 pip install -r requirements.txt

 Running the Notebook:
-Launch Jupyter and open the .ipynb file to run the analysis step-by-step:
+Launch Jupyter and open the .ipynb file to run the analysis step-by-step

 Contributing:
 Feel free to open issues or submit pull requests for improvements.